Rapidity Logarithms in SCET Without Modes: Introduction

-In \cite{Goerke:2017ioi} it was proposed that the introduction of separate modes in SCET is unnecessary, and that factorization of scales below the hard scale $Q$ may simply be obtained through the usual EFT approach of matching and integrating out degrees of freedom at thresholds; no subdivision of degrees of freedom in the Lagrangian into modes is required.
-Instead, each low invariant mass sector of the theory is described by a different copy of QCD, with interactions between sectors occurring via Wilson lines in the external current.
+In the formalism presented in \cite{Goerke:2017ioi}, each low invariant mass sector of the theory is described by a different copy of QCD, with interactions between sectors occurring via Wilson lines in the external current.
 This simplifies the EFT by reducing the number of degrees of freedom and interactions, while also making manifest the scales at which different factorizations occur.
-It also simplifies the structure of power corrections in the theory, since individual modes in SCET do not manifestly factorize at subleading order.
+It also simplifies the structure of power corrections in the theory, since individual modes in SCET do not manifestly factorize at subleading order due to soft-collinear mixing terms in the Lagrangian\footnote{This factorization was demonstrated at subleading power in \cite{Moult:2019mog}.}, and these are not present in this approach.
 In addition, since at the matching scale $Q$ the degrees of freedom below $Q$ are not factorized into separate modes, there is no distinction between the EFT for \scetone\ and \scettwo\ processes immediately below $Q$; this distinction occurs at a lower scale where a process-dependent matching onto a soft theory is performed.

 In \cite{Goerke:2017ioi}, this approach was demonstrated for a simple \scetone\ observable, DIS in the $x\to 1$ limit, up to subleading order in $1/Q$.
 The EFT, including operators up to $O(1/Q^2)$, was renormalized in this framework in \cite{Goerke:2017lei}.
 It was observed in \cite{Goerke:2017ioi} that it is necessary to subtract the double-counting of low-energy degrees of freedom which are below the cutoff in different sectors.
 This is required to reproduce the correct cross section at tree level, and is analogous to zero-bin subtraction in SCET \cite{Manohar:2006nz}.
 Without this overlap subtraction, ultraviolet divergences in the EFT would be sensitive to the infrared scales of the theory, so the EFT could not be consistently renormalized.